SpM-lab/sparse-ir-fortran/README.md

 License and citation
 --------------------
-This software is released under the MIT License.
+This software is released under the Creative Commons Zero license.
 See LICENSE for details.

 If you find the intermediate representation, sparse sampling, or this software useful in your research, please consider citing the following papers: